fatemehAhmadian/gitLearn/readMe.md

 git reset --hard <id commit> : back to specifice commit change
     discribe : without need to checkout it return completley and delete the file that then weren't or add file the at that commit were there.

+------------------------------------BRANCH
+git branch <branch name> : make a branch git chechout -b <branch name> : another way for build branch

+git branch -a : show all branches git checkout <branch name> : switch to branch <branch name>
+git branch -d <branch name> : delete branch <branch name>

+*** before change the branch make sure thet all changes are commited ***

+merge branches =>
+                first : we should switch to main branch that we wand to add another brach to it. last : run this command -> git merge <branch name>

+git log --graph : by this command we can see the log better that means we can see witch log balong to witch branch.

+*** if we change same file in two branch and merch the branch make conflict and the showing branch name change to <branch name>|MERGING in this case we have two options :
+            1 -> git status -> git merge --abort : this will abort the merge 2 -> git status -> go to the file that have comflect and choose the change that you want by your hand.

+            after any of this option make sure to commit all the changes.